Four Thieves Vinegar Collective: History

+ChemHacktica

 Four Thieves had formerly partnered with Chematica to develop recipes for the group's medication, but this ended and they lost access to information and software they had been given after pharmaceutical company Merck bought the startup.
+In recent years, they have instead adopted "ChemHacktica" a fork of the open-source MIT project ASKCOS.

 EpiPencil

 In 2016, after the price for an EpiPen was raised from $57 to $318 by its manufacturer Mylan, Four Thieves released instructions for how to build an "EpiPencil", a homemade epinephrine autoinjector that can be built for $30.
 It is made from three off-the-shelf parts.
-It has been criticized for potential danger, with Yvette d'Entremont criticizing the lack of sterility in the EpiPencil assembly. d'Entremont also highlighted the error of margin when drawing up the epinephrine could easily be misjudged, putting people's lives at risk.
-Theresa Eisenman, a spokeswoman for the United States Food and Drug Administration, stated that using such a device is a "potentially dangerous practice".
-The device is not known to have actually been used.

-Apothecary MicroLab
+MicroLab

-Four Thieves has released instructions for building an "Apothecary MicroLab", a DIY controlled lab reactor claimed to be able to synthesize a variety of medications.
+Four Thieves has released instructions for building a "MicroLab", a DIY controlled lab reactor claimed to be able to synthesize a variety of medications.
 The group released instructions for manufacturing pyrimethamine (Daraprim) from acetonitrile, ethyl bromide, and dicyandiamide with it.
 Laufer claims that it can also be used to make naloxone, cabotegravir, mifepristone, and misoprostol.
-Jeremiah Johnson, a researcher at the Massachusetts Institute of Technology, has stated that using it would be very dangerous as it could create the wrong drug or the wrong dose.
-Eric von Hippel, an economist at MIT who supports DIY medication, has stated that the design could create chemical byproducts as well as or instead of the intended medication.

-Laufer claims that they have successfully synthesized cabotegravir, an experimental new integrase inhibitor, and asked heroin dealers to cut their product with it in order to help lower the rates of HIV infection among heroin users.
+The MicroLab's "1.0" version was released in October 2025, at which point the group said they had "achieved [their] major goals".
+It has had several patch releases since then.
+The product roadmap on the project's development wiki shows additional planned features, but contains no dates or timelines.
+As of August, 2026, the group's wiki lists five recipes, only one of which (Metformin) is listed as "confirmed".

 Abortion

-In 2022, Four Thieves released detailed instructions for how to make an abortion pill, and subsequently distributed business cards at a hacker convention in Queens, New York, that were labeled "This Card is an Abortion" and had three doses of misoprostol embedded in them.
+In 2022, Four Thieves released detailed instructions for re-compounding the abortion drug misoprostol so that it could be delivered on paper rather than in pills, and subsequently distributed business cards at a hacker convention in Queens, New York.
+The cards were labeled "This Card is an Abortion" and each one had three doses of misoprostol embedded in it.

+Claims of Chemical Synthesis

+The collective claims to have synthesized a number of drugs, including Pyrimethamine, the same drug that in 2016 increased in price in USA from $13 to $750 in 2019.